Migrant crossings: What happens to migrants who reach the UK?

 If migrants are found in UK national waters, it is likely they will be brought to a British port.

 If they are in international waters, the UK will work with French authorities to decide where to take them.
-However, there are established search-and-rescue zones assigned to each country.
+Each country has search-and-rescue zones.

-Given the short distance between Dover and Calais, there are no international waters in the main area the migrants cross.
+Given the short distance between Dover and Calais, there are no international waters where many migrants cross.

 Once migrants are in the UK, they are usually taken to short-term holding centres.

+At current rates, cross-Channel arrivals will remain nowhere near the numbers seen elsewhere in Europe.

+They are also below the record 100,000 applicants seen during Tony Blair's government.

-Can they be sent back to France?
+Can migrants be sent back to France?

 Under international law, people have the right to seek asylum in any country they arrive in.
 There's nothing to say they must seek asylum in the first safe country reached.

-However, under an EU law called Dublin III asylum seekers can be transferred back to the first member state they entered.
+An EU law called Dublin III allows asylum seekers to be transferred back to the first member state they were proven to have entered.

-Entry into the original EU country must be proven - either through fingerprinting records or an asylum claim.
+However, the UK is no longer part of this arrangement as it has now left the European Union.

+The UK has not agreed a scheme to replace Dublin III, meaning transferring migrants who make the channel crossing would be difficult.

-Since January 2019, about 155 migrants who crossed the English Channel have been returned to mainland Europe.
-Priti Patel, the UK Home Secretary, recently told MPs another 166 were ready to be returned and officials had asked Europe to receive almost 600 more.
+Between 1 January 2019 and 1 October 2020, 231 migrants who crossed the English Channel were returned to mainland Europe using Dublin III.

-But the UK will no longer be able to use Dublin III to send asylum seekers back to other EU member states at the end of the transition, on 31 December.

-If it wants to continue returns, it will need to negotiate a new deal with the whole of the EU or each individual nation.

-What are the rules for claiming asylum in the UK?
+What are the current rules for claiming asylum in the UK?

 Many of the migrants crossing the English Channel claim asylum once they arrive in the UK.
 Asylum seekers hope to receive refugee status, meaning they can stay.

-To be eligible, they must prove they cannot return to their home country because they fear persecution because of their race, religion, nationality, political opinion, gender identity or sexual orientation.
+They must prove they cannot return to their home country because they fear persecution due to their race, religion, nationality, political opinion, gender identity or sexual orientation.

 They can include their partner and any children under 18 in the application if they are also in the UK.

-Decisions on whether someone has a valid reason to claim asylum will be made by a caseworker.
-They look at things such as the country of origin of the asylum seeker or evidence of discrimination.
+Decisions are made by a caseworker.
+They look at things such as the country of origin of the asylum seeker, or evidence of discrimination.

-This is supposed to be done within six months, although most wait longer than this.
+This is supposed to be done within six months, although most wait longer.

+If someone gets refugee status, they and their dependants can remain in the country for five years.
+After five years, they can apply to settle in the UK.

+Family members not already in the UK can apply to join those with refugee status, or humanitarian protection.

 What financial support do asylum seekers receive?